Millington, Tennessee: Transportation

 The completion of Veterans Parkway has resulted in a major multi lane roadway linking US Highway 51 to Interstate 269, formerly part of Tennessee Highway 385.
 The Canadian National Railroad serves many industrial properties.

 The city is served by Millington Regional Jetport, which has the third largest runway in the State of Tennessee.
 The airport has a full-time fire and rescue facility on its grounds, an instrument landing system, full-time control tower, and Automated Weather Observation System.

 Disasters

 On December 25, 1987, Millington experienced a flood of a 4.1 magnitude.
 The flood did not recede until December 29.
 It killed three people and displaced over 6,000 residents resulting in the construction of the current levee system.

-On May 1 and May 2, 2010, a similar flood took place, causing a massive displacement to residents in the Shady Oaks Mobile Home Community and other parts of Millington.
+On May 1 and 2, 2010, a similar flood took place, causing a massive displacement to residents in the Shady Oaks Mobile Home Community and other parts of Millington.
 Throughout the city, an estimated 1,500 people were evacuated from their homes when a nearby levee broke, causing a record-setting flood.
 One hundred forty six of those people were residents of the Millington Navy Base.
 Shelters for displaced residents were set up at the Baker Community Center and the United Methodist church.
 No injuries or fatalities were reported.
 The National Weather Service in Memphis estimated 10.00 in of rain over the two-day period for Millington.